Stressed about politics? Here are 5 ways to take care of your mental health

 "When the stress becomes intense or long lasting and maybe symptoms develop such as prolonged sadness, worry, hopelessness, physical tensions or signs of anxiety and stress in the body, then that might be a point of intervention," says Lewis.

-In other words, if you are feeling any of those symptoms, it's important to find ways to manage them.
+In other words, if your feelings are very overwhelming and persist for a long time, seek mental health care.
+And if you are feeling any of those symptoms, it's important to find ways to manage them.

 People with preexisting anxiety and depression might be more likely to experience these symptoms at a time of societal uncertainty and upheaval, she adds.